 - web - Details about the webpage such as url, referrer, etc.

 - device - Details about the device such as the screen orientation, screen height and screen width.

-- environment - Information about the computing environment (e.g. Browser, connection, etc)
+- environment - Information about the computing environment (Browser, connection, and so on)

-- loacation - Limited information about the location of the user
+- location - Limited information about the location of the user

-Sends an event to AEP so that AEP can collect the data you send and act on that information.
+Sends an event to Adobe Experience Platform so that Adobe Experience Platform can collect the data you send and act on that information.
 You must select an instance (if you have more than one).
-If the event happens at the beginning of a page load or during a view change in a single page application select the Occurs at teh start of a view .
+If the event happens at the beginning of a page load or during a view change in a single page application, select Occurs at the start of a view .